 II.
 Aarhus Convention and its Protocol as tools for improving infrastructure development and spatial planning

-7. We note that large-scale infrastructure projects, such as motorways, railways, airports, power stations and pipelines, enable access to services and economic opportunities; they can help to improve livelihoods and the well-being of people, and enhance social inclusion and connectivity to different services.
+7. We note that large-scale infrastructure projects, such as motorways, railways, airports, ports, power stations and pipelines, enable access to services and economic opportunities; they can help to improve livelihoods and the well-being of people, and enhance social inclusion and connectivity to different services.
 They thereby play an important role in supporting the realization of the public’s rights and fundamental freedoms.

 8. At the same time, such projects, and spatial planning more generally, have complex environmental impacts related to the diﬀerent components of the Earth’s systems: atmosphere, hydrosphere, geosphere and biosphere.
 They also influence a number of social issues linked to the public’s rights, such as displacement, land ownership, cultural heritage, the rights of indigenous peoples, gender equality, employment, public health, safety and security.
 A knowledge-based approach and rights-based social safeguards should therefore be applied to infrastructure development and spatial planning to guarantee that they benefit all, leave no one behind, and respect human rights.
 The assurance of transparency and the rule of law, inclusive, transparent and effective public participation in decision-making, and adequate and effective remedies throughout the planning and development process is paramount in this regard.